vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 <img src="pics/scatterplot_RF-dist_of_gene_trees2concat_phylo_70x70mm.png" width="50%" height="50%" style="display: block; margin: auto;" />

 **Figure 7** depicts the  **best ML "species tree"** inferred under the GTR+F+ASC substitution model from the supermatrix of 15 top-scoring markers.
 The nodes are colored according to the legend.
-The first value corresponds to approximate Bayes branch support values and second ones to the UFBoot values described in the manual.
+The values on the left correspond to approximate Bayes branch support values and those to the right to the UFBoot values described in the manual.

 <img src="pics/concat_nonRecomb_KdeFilt_iqtree_GTR+F+ASC_ed.sptree.png" width="90%" height="90%" style="display: block; margin: auto;" />